 Is the "panic borrowing" unique to the pandemic crisis?
-Answering this question is important to understand if a type of shock matters to understand firms' preference for credit line drawdowns and cash accumulation.
+Answering this question is important to understand if a type of shock matters to firms' preference for credit line drawdowns and cash accumulation.
 To address this question, we compare the impact of the COVID-19 shock with that of the 2008 - 2012 financial and European crises.
-Of course, these two shocks are very different as the former originated in the financial market and affected the banking system, while the latter did not.
-There is a large amount of literature documenting the impact of the 2008 financial crisis on US corporate decisions, particularly on the relationship between cash holdings (cash) and financial constraints.
+The results in this section as well as in Section 6.3 below, can also be interpreted as an empirical identification attempt to show that the COVID-19 shock has been key to driving firms' demand for insurance credit at the peak of the COVID-19 shock.
+In contrast, the shock studied in Brown et al. (2021) is mainly idiosyncratic.
+This gives us a first insight into how different shocks drive firms' decisions for liquidity insurance.
+In fact, although the COVID-19 shock has impacted aggregate risk, it is unlikely that, as it happened with the financial crisis shock, it has had a significant impact on firms' long-term investment plans.
+Of course, these two shocks are also very different as the former originated in the financial market and affected the banking system, while the latter did not.
+There is a large amount of literature documenting the impact of the 2008 financial crisis on US corporate decisions, particularly on the relationship between cash holdings and financial constraints.
 Our paper also speaks to this part of the literature but focuses mainly on credit line drawdowns and European firms.